 You try to be wary and assure you keep from putting anything down the drain that would jam your pipes.
 You don’t put anything down the toilet but toilet paper; you don’t put eggshells, bones, or grease down the sink in the kitchen; and you make sure to have strainers on all your drains.
 But have you thought of everything in order to prevent a costly sewer line repair?

-Check outside because you may be missing the most detrimental problem of all: tree roots.
+Go outside because you may be missing the most detrimental problem of all: tree roots.

 But what should you do?
 Call a sewer line repair company in Jacksonville.

-So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Air Engineers Service Experts in Jacksonville and we are happy to visit and see if you need a sewer line repair or do a total plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Air Engineers Service Experts in Jacksonville and we are happy to come out and see if you need a sewer line repair or do a total plumbing maintenance to make sure your pipes are good to go.